What is Supply Chain Management and what does it involve?

 Average Salary

-Procurement managers apply the most appropriate procurement strategy for a business.
-Procurement work can be challenging, ranging from fostering relationships with suppliers to build strong partnerships, through to maximising supply chain efficiency with the available resources.
+Applies the most appropriate procurement strategy for a business.
+This role can be challenging and may involve fostering relationships with suppliers and maximising supply chain efficiency with available resources.

 Purchasing Manager